HenrikJoreteg/moonboots/readme.md

 1. Let's a developer focus on building a great clientside experience, not boiler plate.
 1. Let's you use CommonJS modules to structure your clientside code.
 1. Manages clientside files during development so you can just write code.
-1. Compiles/minifies/serves uniquely named JS files containing your application with really aggressive caching (since the name will change if the app does).
+1. Compiles/minifies/serves uniquely named JS files (and CSS files optionally) containing your application with really aggressive caching (since the name will change if the app does).
 1. Plays nicely with [express.js](http://expressjs.com)